adobe/adobe-fetch/README.md

 };
 ```

-However, if you omit the IMS url the package will automatically add it for you when making the call to generate the JWT.
+However, if you omit the IMS URL, the package will automatically add it for you when making the call to generate the JWT.

 For example:

 ```javascript
 const config = {